tinybirdco/zero-to-tinybird/content/query-patterns.md

 `date` DateTime `json:$.date` ,
 `stock_symbol` String `json:$.stock_symbol` ,
 ```
-  [] Mockingbird emits JSON and the schema indicates what
+  [] Mockingbird emits JSON and the schema indicates how that JSON is parsed by key to extract the values.
   [] For `amount`, update Mockingbird type to `#####.##` currency and rename to `price`?
 Or just update Data Source schema, `price` Decimal(10,2) `json:$amount`?

 `company_info` - Mock data about ~85 fictional companies.